-Briggs journey across the Creek Nation nearly killed him.
-He and “his assistant Thomas Robertson entered the Creek Nation from Georgia on October 6, 1804 without a guide and immediately became lost.
-They wandered many miles astray in the wilderness” until they came upon the store of an Native American trader.
+Briggs’s journey across the Creek Nation nearly killed him.
+He and “his assistant Thomas Robertson entered the Creek Nation from Georgia on October 6, 1804, without a guide and immediately became lost.
+They wandered many miles astray in the wilderness” until they came upon the store of a Native American trader.
 Then severe storms delayed them.

-They failed to procure a guide to Hawkins post sixty miles away, but decided to set out again.
-For a second time they became lost.
-Briggs stated that they probably wandered at least 112 miles, “frequently climbing over precipices, wading through swamps, and crossing deep and difficult water courses, many miles without a path, our horses greatly incommoded and fatigued by sensitive briers and other vines.
-Our provisions were soon wet and spoiled and we were in danger of starving, not having seen a human face except each other’s for more than four days.
+They failed to procure a guide to Hawkins post sixty miles away but decided to set out again.
+For a second time, they became lost.
+Briggs stated that they probably wandered at least 112 miles, “frequently climbing over precipices, wading through swamps, and crossing deep and difficult watercourses, many miles without a path, our horses greatly incommoded and fatigued by sensitive briers and other vines.
+Our provisions were soon wet and spoiled and we were in danger of starving, not having seen a human face except each other for more than four days.
 On the 15th we arrived at Colonel Hawkins’s on Flint River.”

 Stayed with Benjamin Hawkins